 The following section contains "forward-looking statements" and "forward-looking information" within the meaning of applicable securities laws.
-The Company continues to monitor the implications of the Covid-19 Pandemic.
 The manner and extent that the pandemic, and measures taken as a result of the pandemic by governments and others, will affect the Company in ways that cannot be predicted with certainty.
-See the Cautionary Statement Regarding Forward-Looking Information and Uncertainty due to the Covid-19 Pandemic in this MD&A for a discussion of assumptions and risks relating to such statements and information and a discussion of certain risks facing the Company relating to the pandemic.
+See the Cautionary Statement Regarding Forward-Looking Information in this MD&A for a discussion of assumptions and risks relating to such statements and information and a discussion of certain risks facing the Company relating to the pandemic.